harsh-100/daily-mern-stack/day-29/content.md

 [ _task - home_
 Task Description:
-Write a function calculate that takes two numbers and a callback function as arguments.
+Write a function "calculate" that takes two numbers and a callback function as arguments.
 The callback function should perform a mathematical operation on the two numbers and return the result.]

 - intro to foreach
   // Task: Create a function to greet each person in an array